Wayne-Twinborn/Arkey/Nano/README.md

+# WARNING: THIS HAS NOT HAD A PROTOTYPE MADE YET.
+ORDER AT YOUR OWN RISK.

 # Nano
 The Nano is a side project for Arkey.
-A form factor that's even s smaller and cheaper by basically making an ergonomic keyboard layout.
+A form factor that's even smaller and cheaper by basically making an ergonomic keyboard layout.

 ### Features:
 - Incredibly small size